atomicptr/gitlab-composer-integration/README.md

     has thousands of composer repositories.
 Not a huge priority for me right now as I only have a few hundred composer projects in my Gitlab instance.
-* Authorization for the composer repository itself.
-Everyone can see your composer projects (at least the ones which the Gitlab token can access), pulling will however only work if the user can pull the repositories via git.
 * Support for Gitlab webhooks to invalidate the cache.

 # License